gigachad80/Andro-Malstat-CLI/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU GPL 3.0 License - see the LICENSE file for details.

 ## Contact